SAFETY IS OUR TOP PRIORITY

 Click here to watch the video produced by ABC’s 20/20 news show.
 Learn more about the risks posed by auto glass shops that cut corners on safety to save money.

 At Fast Glass Service, your safety is our top priority and we will not cut corners to cut costs.
 Our technicians are extensively trained and certified by the Auto Glass Safety Council.
 We prohibit the use of less expensive methods, equipment, and adhesives that could jeopardize our customer’s safety.
 Even though it increases our costs, we want to make sure your windshield works the way your car’s manufacturer designed it to work in case of an accident.

 At Fast Glass Service, your windshield is bonded with premium, one-hour cure urethane adhesive from Sika Corporation.
 This product is used by car many manufacturers and tested to pass Federal Retention and Roof Crush Tests.

 We always offer competitive pricing and the best value to our customers.
 However, sometimes we are willing to lose a customer who insists upon a cheaper price.
 We could do like some auto glass shops and offer the cheaper price by using lesser quality methods, equipment or adhesives, yet we are not willing to sacrifice safety to get an extra dollar.

 When it comes to safety, we are not willing to cut corners, and you shouldn’t either.

 AGSC CERTIFIED TECHNICIANS

-Fast Glass Service technicians are certified by the Auto Glass Safety Council (AGSC) and use factory certified urethane systems to bond the windshield to your vehicle.
+Our Fast Glass Service technicians are certified by the Auto Glass Safety Council (AGSC).
+We also use factory certified urethane systems to bond the windshield to your vehicle.